- In the News

 Fish Talk in the News – Friday, March 31

-A common octocoral found on the New England Seamounts forms beautiful spirals as it grows.
+June 8th is World Oceans Day!
+This is an image of a common octocoral found on the New England Seamounts that forms beautiful spirals as it grows.
 Image via NOAA Okeanos Explorer Program (2014).

 - On March 7th, fishing industry representatives filed a federal lawsuit challenging the designation of the Northeast Canyons and Seamounts Marine National Monument.
 This week, environmental groups, including NRDC, Conservation Law Foundation, the Center for Biological Diversity, and a Maine naturalist Zack Klyver filed a motion to intervene.
 The Center for Biological Diversity and Zack Klyver are being represented by Earthjustice.
 At the center of the lawsuit will be the interpretation of the Antiquities Act.